-An essential subject for all learners, IGCSE Mathematics encourages the development of mathematical knowledge as a key life skill, and as a basis for more advanced study.
-The syllabus aims to build learners' confidence by helping them develop a feel for numbers, patterns and relationships, and places a strong emphasis on solving problems and presenting and interpreting results.
+An essential subject for all learners, IGCSE study of mathematics and other disciplines.
+Mathematics encourages the development of mathematical knowledge as a key life skill and as a basis for more advanced study.
+The syllabus aims to build learners' confidence by helping them develop a feel for numbers, patterns and relationships and places a strong emphasis on solving problems and presenting and interpreting results.
 Learners also gain an understanding of how to communicate and reason using mathematical concepts.